 Neck pain may be caused by stress, bad posture, overexertion, muscle strain, degenerative disc disease, pinched nerves, or viral infections.
 Neck pain can also be caused by extreme muscle contractions of cervical dystonia.

-Treatments may include physiotherapy, stretching, neck strengthening, applications of cold/heat, muscle relaxants, pain relievers, anti-inflammatory medications, corticosteroid injections, intra-muscular stimulation, acupuncture, and Botox injections.
+Treatments may include physiotherapy, stretching, neck strengthening, applications of cold/heat, muscle relaxants, pain relievers, anti-inflammatory medications, corticosteroid injections, intra-muscular stimulation, acupuncture, and neuromodulator injections.